del2090/del2090.github.io/_posts/2025-04-10-rna-thermoswitch.md

 ![image.png](/images/rna-thermoswitch/rna-thermoswitch-fig2.png)

-### PIF7 directly activates the warm temperature transcriptome in response to daytime thermal cycles
+### Figure 3: PIF7 directly activates the warm temperature transcriptome in response to daytime thermal cycles

 - Fig. a) Clustering analysis reveals a set of *PIF7*-dependent genes that are also strongly induced in response to warm photocycles.
 Cluster 7 is particularly enriched for genes associated with auxin.
 The induction of this cluster by temperature is *PIF7*-dependent.
 - Fig. c) 324 temperature-induced transcripts require *PIF7.*